 Exploring curriculum intent, implementation and impact.

-- understand the key curriculum needs of pupils with severe and complex learning needs and how to assess learning; including looking at models of assessment currently being used in schools.
+- understand the key curriculum needs of pupils with profound and complex learning needs and how to assess learning; including looking at models of assessment currently being used in schools

 - understand how to profile your current cohort of pupils learning needs and use the information to inform the design of your curriculum; including introducing a sensory profile tool and the importance of thinking skills in learning

-- have insight into leading change and the organisational implications of implementing a pre-subject (semi-formal) speciﬁc curriculum
+- have insight into leading change and the organisational implications of delivering non-subject specific learning and the importance of school vision.

 - develop an awareness of the curriculum aspects of the proposed 2019 Educational Inspection Framework (EIF)